cvxr/CVX/doc/funcref.rst

 likely to encounter in CVX.
 In some cases, limitations of the underlying solver place certain restrictions or caveats on their use:

--  Functions marked with a dagger (†) are not supported natively by the solvers that CVX uses.
-They are handled using a successive approximation method which makes multiple calls to the underlying solver, achieving the same final precision.
-If you use one of these functions, you will be warned that successive approximation will be used.
+-  Functions marked with a dagger (†) are not supported natively by manu solvers that CVX uses.
+Models incorporating these functions will be solved most effectively by Mosek, the only bundled solver with support for the exponential cone upon which these functions are constructed.
+For all other solvers, these functions are handled using a successive approximation method which makes multiple calls to the underlying solver, achieving the same final precision.
+If your problem requires the use of the successive approximation method, a warning will be issued.
    This technique is discussed further in :ref:`successive`.
 As this section discusses, this is an experimental approach that works well in many cases, but cannot be guaranteed.